jabirali/tmux-powertab/README.md

 Without this option, the tabs will have squared corners

+If you want a different color for your activepaneborder to be automatically assigned so you don't have to pick a certain color, add this to your `tmux.conf`:

+    set -g @soltab-activeborder 'on'

+Without this option, active and inactive panes will have the same border color (unless you manually assign it a color).

 To install this plugin with [`tpm`][1], add this to your `tmux.conf`:

 	set -g @plugin 'jabirali/tmux-soltab'